 In order to ascertain whether landlord or tenant (or tenant’s estate) bears responsibility for unattended death cleanup, the actual manner of death comes into play.
 The most common types of unattended deaths include:

 - Death by disease

-- Death by sudden medical issue
+- Death by a sudden medical issue

 The Legal Starting Point: The Standard Division of Legal Responsibilities Between Landlords and Tenants in California

 Pursuant to California landlord and tenant laws, a tenant typically bears responsibility for extraordinary damage caused to the premises as a result of that individual’s residence.
 For example, if a wall in rental property is damaged by a visitor a tenant had in the premises, the tenant would bear responsibility for that damage.
-By extension, if an event occurs in the rental premises that truly is beyond the control of a landlord, like the unattended death of a tenant, technical legal responsibility for the cleanup would not initially rest solely with the landlord.
+By extension, if an event occurs in the rental premises that truly is beyond the control of a landlord, like the unattended death of a tenant, the technical legal responsibility for the cleanup would not initially rest solely with the landlord.

 The one exception to the landlord not technically being legally directly responsible for unattended death cleanup in the first instance possibly would be if the death was the result of criminal activity.
-If an argument could be made that lax or inappropriate common space security directly lead to a tenant’s death, legal responsibility for the cleanup would rest with the landlord in the first instance.
+If an argument could be made that lax or inappropriate common space security directly leads to a tenant’s death, the legal responsibility for the cleanup would rest with the landlord in the first instance.

 California Landlord and Tenant Provisions Regarding Quiet Enjoyment